yousefelassal/quote-cron/README.md

 > There is no great genius without some touch of madness.

 > The truth is incontrovertible.
 Malice may attack it, ignorance may deride it, but in the end, there it is.

+> Each man has his own vocation; his talent is his call.
+There is one direction in which all space is open to him.